rodneyshupe/Cookbook/Recipes/Baking/Cookies/BasicBrownies.rst

 Directions
 ----------

 1. Adjust oven rack to middle position and heat oven to 350F.
 Line 8-inch baking dish with foil and coat foil with cooking spray.
-2. Melt chocolate and butter in small bowl in microwave or in heatproof bowl set over pan of simmering water, stirring occasionally to combine.
-   Cool mixture for several minutes.
+2. Melt chocolate and butter in a small bowl in the microwave, or in a heatproof bowl set over a pan of simmering water, stirring occasionally to combine; cool for several minutes.
-3. Whisk sugar, baking powder, salt, eggs, and vanilla together in medium bowl until combined, about 15 seconds.
-Whisk in chocolate mixture until smooth.
-Stir in flour until no streaks of flour remain.
-Scrape batter evenly into prepared pan.
+3. Whisk sugar, baking powder, salt, eggs, and vanilla together in a medium bowl until combined, about 15 seconds; whisk in the chocolate mixture until smooth, then stir in flour until no streaks remain.
+Scrape batter evenly into the prepared pan.
-4. Bake until toothpick inserted halfway between edge and center of pan comes out clean, 22 to 27 minutes.
-Cool brownies on wire rack to room temperature, about 2 hours.
-Using foil, lift brownies from pan to cutting board.
-Slide foil out from under brownies and cut brownies into 2-inch squares.
-(Brownies can be stored in airtight container for several days.)
+4. Bake until a toothpick inserted halfway between the edge and center comes out clean, 22 to 27 minutes.
+Cool on a wire rack to room temperature, about 2 hours; using the foil, lift brownies to a cutting board, slide the foil out, and cut into 2-inch squares.
+(Brownies can be stored in an airtight container for several days.)